-We found that the rate of emergency department visits not leading to admission increased over the transition period among patients with SB, while the rate of hospitalization did not change.
-This is consistent with findings by Mann et al., showing that rates of emergency room visits for ambulatory care sensitive conditions (ACSC) and urinary tract infections were higher in 20-24 year olds compared to 15-19 year olds with SB (relative rate (RR)=1.61, p<.0001).
-At the same time, hospital admission did not increase between these two age groups (RR=1.15, p=.268).
-Although they did not provide any information regarding admissions prior to age 18, Dicianno et al. found that 38% of admissions in the National Inpatient Sample (United States) among patients with SB were due to preventable causes among 18-35 year olds.
-Preventable use of the emergency department for ambulatory conditions points to a need for more comprehensive outpatient care for these patients as they transition from adolescence to adulthood.
+We found that the rate of ER visits not leading to admission increased over the transition period among patients with SB, while the rate of hospitalization did not change.
+This is consistent with findings by Mann et al, showing that rates of ER visits for ambulatory care-sensitive conditions and UTIs were higher in 20-24-year-olds compared to 15-19-year-olds with SB (RR 1.61, p<0.0001).11 At the same time, hospital admission did not increase between these two age groups (RR 1.15, p=0.268).
+Although they did not provide any information regarding admissions prior to age 18, Dicianno et al found that 38% of admissions in the National Inpatient Sample (U.S.) among patients with SB were due to preventable causes among 18-35-yearolds.1 Preventable use of the ER for ambulatory conditions points to a need for more comprehensive outpatient care for these patients as they transition from adolescence to adulthood.

-There are several factors that are associated with preventable emergency room visits by patients with SB.
+There are several factors that are associated with preventable ER visits by patients with SB.
 Patients with SB generally have deteriorating health and quality of life as they age.
-A cohort from the National SB Registry (2009-2013; n=4,644) found that the rates of fecal and urinary continence and skin breakdown increased with age and the ability to ambulate declined.14 This deterioration would predispose patients to needing more frequent care.
+A cohort from the National SB Registry (2009-2013; n=4644) found that the rates of fecal and urinary continence and skin breakdown increased with age and the ability to ambulate declined.14 This deterioration would predispose patients to needing more frequent care.
 Our study identified that characteristics representing increased disability (mobility restraints, a previous diagnosis of neuropathic bladder, developmental delay, or pressure ulcers) were significantly associated with an increased ER visit rate.
-There are also social and access challenges that these patients face during transition which may result in a discontinuity of regular care.
+There are also social and access challenges that these patients face during transition, which may result in a discontinuity of regular care.
 In our study, patients who lived more than 50 km from a tertiary center had higher rates of ER visits.

-Young et al. reported several challenges voiced by patients with SB that affect this transition including lack of access to primary care, lack of information regarding transition of care, and lack of support during the process.
-15 Our data indicates that primary care access is not affected during the transition period.
-However, the rate of visits with specialists who typically manage the complex care of patients with SB decreased after transition and this may explain the increased use of the emergency department.
-Binks et al. identified that there was a real or perceived lack of interest by adult providers to provide care for young adults with SB.
-16 Even with a well-established referral system from children's hospitals to a dedicated SB clinic, like those evaluated in a study by Summers et al., many patients with SB may delay establishing care with adult providers.17 The potential for a discontinuity of specialist care during transition of patients with SB was recently highlighted in Canada, where 13 of 28 pediatric urologists do not provide ongoing urological care to their SB patients after referral has been made to adult centered care.
-18 This emphasizes the potential value of a focused transition program with centralized oversight of the process.
-A survey of 142 SB transition clinics from 2017 in the United States found that 50% of these clinics have a transition program while 25% of these started in the last year.
-19 Discussion about transition begins at mean age of 15 (10-25 years) while the mean age of transition is 21 years (18-30).
+Young et al reported several challenges voiced by patients with SB that affect this transition, including lack of access to primary care, lack of information regarding transition of care, and lack of support during the process.15 Our data indicates that primary care access is not affected during the transition period; however, the rate of visits with specialists who typically manage the complex care of patients with SB decreased after transition, and this may explain the increased use of the ER.
+Binks et al identified that there was a real or perceived lack of interest by adult providers to provide care for young adults with SB.16

+Even with a well-established referral system from children's hospitals to a dedicated SB clinic, like those evaluated in a study by Summers et al, many patients with SB may delay establishing care with adult providers.17 The potential for a discontinuity of specialist care during transition of patients with SB was recently highlighted in Canada, where 13 of 28 pediatric urologists do not provide ongoing urological care to their SB patients after referral has been made to adult centered care.18 This emphasizes the potential value of a focused transition program with centralized oversight of the process.
+A survey of 142 SB transition clinics from 2017 in the U.S. found that 50% of these clinics have a transition program, while 25% of these started in the last year.19 Discussion about transition begins at mean age of 15 (10-25 years); the mean age of transition is 21 years (18-30).
 Nurse coordinators or social workers manage transition in more than half of clinics (n=33).